A naturally formed lake of glacial origin, falls between a territory of communities belonging to the provinces of Como and Lecco.

 On the other hand Lecco’s branch offers a sharper and more suggestive panorama instead, with the southern Grigna (2184 mts.) originating from Dolomitica and the Cornis of Canzo (1373 mts.) which go down toward the lake, forming suggestive and reminiscent bays and inlets.

-The Centre Lake, where the three branches meet together, is the point where the mildest climate can be felt and where the amplest panorama can be admired; reaching this point by boat you will enjoy a truly beautiful sight of the whole promontory of Bellagio, the Grigna that dominates the Valsassina northwards, and on clear days the spectacular long basin with the mountainous alpine range as an evocative backdrop.
+The Centre Lake, where the three branches meet together, is the point where the mildest climate can be felt and where the amplest panorama can be admired; reaching this point by boat you will enjoy a truly beautiful sight of the whole promontory of Bellagio, the Grigna that dominates the Valsassina northwards, and on clear days the spectacular long basin with the mountainous alpine range as

 The Lake, with its combination of water, mountains and climate, is a superb set up ready to offer a variety of panoramas, this includes also the diverse sports you can play here, especially in the summer season, where besides the water sports, you have the opportunity to acquire a taste for golf or simply enjoy making excursions along the shores of the Lake or on the hills that surround it.